Heading

 Click on the image above to find out how you can try the full salary increase letter template in Juro.

-A salary increase letter is a formal document issued by the employer, often through the HR department, to an employee to inform them of an increase in their salary.
+A salary increase letter is a formal document issued by an employer, typically through the HR or People function, to notify an employee of a change to their compensation.
+It confirms the new salary, the effective date, and usually a brief explanation of why the increase is being made.

 Promotion